Applications of closed models defined by counting to graph theory and topology

-Let $cell(I)$ be the class of maps of $C$ which are retracts of transfinite compositions of pushouts of $l_i,m_i,i\in I$, the propositions 12.4.14 and 12.4.20 of [11] imply that $(cell(I),W_I)$ is a factorization system.
-We deduce from the proposition 2.2 the existence of a Quillen model on $C$ whose class of weak equivalences is $W_I$.
+Let $cell(I)$ be the class of morphisms of $C$ which are retracts of transfinite compositions of pushouts of $l_i,m_i,i\in I$, the propositions 12.4.14 and 12.4.20 of [11] imply that $(cell(I),W_I)$ is a factorization system.
+We deduce from the proposition 2.2 the existence of a closed model on $C$, whose class of weak equivalences is $W_I$.
+2mm